Apellun/Flask-Reminder-App/README.md

 `pip install -r requirements.txt`<br>
 `flask run`

 This is a simple app I built for myself.
 It allows the user to keep track of the events in different time zones.
-The app converts the datetime to the user's selected time zone and sends reminders to the user's email: one an hour before and another one five minutes before the event.
+The app converts the datetime to the user's selected time zone and sends reminders to the user's email: one an hour before and another five minutes before the event.
 If a user requests a reminder for a time that is less than one hour in the future, the user receives only one reminder.
 If the user selects the datetime in the past, a reminder is not created and the app asks them to pick another time.

 <p><b>The endpoint for setting a reminder:</b> localhost:port/reminder/</p>